openconfig/lsdbparse/README.md

 Two public APIs are provided:

-* `ISISBytesToLSP([]byte, int)`: takes an input byte array containing an IS-IS PDU beginning at the LSP ID field, and returns a ygot GoStruct containing the parsed LSP as per the OpenConfig schema, a bool indicating whether the LSP was succesfully parsed, and an error.
+* `ISISBytesToLSP([]byte, int)`: takes an input byte array containing an IS-IS PDU beginning at the LSP ID field, and returns a ygot.ValidatedGoStruct containing the parsed LSP as per the OpenConfig schema, a bool indicating whether the LSP was succesfully parsed, and an error.